The College / Introduction

 The first Musicology and Film and Television degree programmes offered in Pakistan were initiated at the NCA in 2002 and 2004 respectively.
 Apart from the establishment of pioneering departments, the NCA, its faculty and students have been advocates and participants of pivotal heritage and conservation projects, such as the conservation of the Lahore Fort.

-The NCA library and archives section houses original documents spanning over a hundred years, as well as a continuously updated bank of contemporary publications; this makes it one of the best visual art research libraries in South Asia.
+The NCA library and archives section house original documents spanning over a hundred years, as well as a continuously updated bank of contemporary publications; this makes the NCA library one of the best visual art research resources in South Asia.
 The environment at the NCA is professional, creative and research oriented, and has over the years, attracted a number of professionals and educationists of calibre from all over the world who have come to this institution for teaching and learning.
 All of our faculty members are practitioners in their fields.

 Campus